 Note that a storeroom doesn't have to be a normal room.
-For example, if you have service trucks that each are supposed to contain certain quantities of standard work materials, you can treat each truck as a storeroom and can track the contents to make sure the truck has everything it needs.
+For example, if you have service trucks that each are supposed to contain standard work materials, you can treat each truck as a storeroom and can track the contents to make sure each truck has everything it needs.